-The first adjustment to be attended to, after setting the instrument up in the place where the observations are to be made, is to set the azimuthal or vertical axis truly perpendicular to the horizon: the method of doing this is to turn the instrument about, until the spirit-level, P, is lengthwise in the direction of two of the foot-screws, when by their motion the spirit-bubble must be brought to occupy the middle of the glass-tube, which will be shown by the divisions on the scale attached to the level.
-Having done this, turn the instrument half round in azimuth, and if the axis is truly perpendicular, the bubble will again settle in the middle of the tube; but if not, the amount of deviation will show double the quantity by which the axis deviates from the vertical in the direction of the level; this error must be corrected, one half by means of the two foot-screws (in question,) and the other half by raising or lowering the spirit-level itself, which is done by the screw represented at f.
-The above process of reversion and levelling should be repeated, to ascertain if the adjustment has been correctly performed; for, as we before observed, when speaking of the transit-instrument, adjustments of every kind can be made perfect only by successive trials and
+The first adjustment to be attended to, after setting the instrument up in the place where the observations are to be made, is to set the azimuthal or vertical axis truly perpendicular to the horizon : the method of doing this is to turn the instrument about, until the spirit-level, P, is lengthwise in the direction of two of the foot-serews, when by their motion the spirit-bubble must be brought to occupy the middle of the glass tube, which will be shown by the divisions on the seale attached to the level.
+Having done this, turn the instrument half round in azimuth, and if the axis is truly perpendicular, the bubble will again settle in the middle of the tube; but if not, the amount of deviation will show double the quantity by which the axis deviates from the vertical in the direction of the level; this error must be corrected, one half by means of the two foot-serews (in question,) and the other half by raising or lowering the spirit-level itself, which is done by the screw represented at f.
+The above process of reversion and levelling should be repeated, to ascertain if the adjustment has been correctly performed; for, as we before observed, when speaking of the transit instrument, adjustments of every kind can be made perfect only by successive trials and approximations.

-Next turn the instrument round in azimuth a quarter of a circle, so that the level, P, shall be at right angles to its former position; it will then be over the third foot-screw, which may be turned until the air-bubble is again central, if not already so, and this adjustment will be completed: if delicately performed,
+Next turn the instrument round in azimuth a quarter of a circle, so that the level, P, shall be at right angles to its former position; it will then be over the third foot-serew, which may be turned until the air-bubble is again central, if not already so, and this adjustment will be completed; if delicately performed, the air-bubble will steadily remain in the middle of the level during an entire revolution of the instrument in azimuth.
+These adjustments should be first performed approximately, for if the third foot-serew is much out of the level, it will be impossible to get the other two right.
+The vertical axis is now adjusted.